GamePlayer-8/awesome-stars/README.md

 - [Duncaen/OpenDoas](https://github.com/Duncaen/OpenDoas) - A portable fork of the OpenBSD `doas` command
 - [reactos/reactos](https://github.com/reactos/reactos) - A free Windows-compatible Operating System
 - [xfce-mirror/xfce4-panel](https://github.com/xfce-mirror/xfce4-panel) - Mirror repository, PRs are not watched, please use Xfce's GitLab
-- [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
-Automated for easy.
-Monitoring and troubleshooting, transformed!
+- [netdata/netdata](https://github.com/netdata/netdata) - X-Ray Vision for your infrastructure!
 - [systemd/systemd](https://github.com/systemd/systemd) - The systemd System and Service Manager
 - [postgres/postgres](https://github.com/postgres/postgres) - Mirror of the official PostgreSQL GIT repository.
 Note that this is just a *mirror* - we don't work with pull requests on github.
 To contribute, please see https://wiki.postgresql.org/wiki/Submitting_
 - [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi